 Research in the social sciences is governed by the University's ethical code of practice.
-You must consult and follow the procedures laid out in the Code if your research directly involves human participants and personal data (see below).
+You must consult and follow the procedures laid out in the Code if your research directly involves human participants and personal data (see the section: Ethical Review Procedures for Research).